pgr3791/Screencast-Keys/docs/tutorial.md

 ## Introduction (Video)

 This video is created for v3.0.

-UI and features will be changed in the future release.
+*NOTE: UI and features introduced in this video will be changed in the future release.*

 [![](https://img.youtube.com/vi/mWkkPCp7RSI/0.jpg)](https://www.youtube.com/watch?v=mWkkPCp7RSI)